 - 1 tablespoon tequila (rum or brandy )

 - 1 tablespoon vanilla extract

-- In a large bowl, toss the peaches with in 3/4 cup of the granulated sugar, lemon juice, liquor (or almond extract) and salt.
+- In a large bowl, toss 3 pounds fresh peaches with 3/4 cup of the granulated sugar, lemon juice, 1 tablespoon tequila (or 1 teaspoon almond extract) and ¼ teaspoon table salt.
 Set the peaches aside for 60 minutes to macerate.

-- Whip the cream with the remaining sugar and vanilla until soft peaks form.
+- Whip 16 oz heavy cream with the remaining sugar and 1 tablespoon vanilla extract until soft peaks form.

 - To serve, split open the shortcake biscuits.
 Top each biscuit with some peaches and juice then top with a dollop of cream.